 Through our Eco Responsible Packaging Program, we evaluate your packaging processes to determine the best way to protect your product while choosing materials that reduce your overall impact on the environment.
 To learn more, visit our Packaging Matters page.

 Solutions for Urban Environments

 Today, half of the world’s population resides in urban areas; by 2050, two-thirds of all people will make cities their home.
 Over that same period, the global population is projected to grow by 2.5 billion, further increasing urban density.

 These expanding populations are expected to help fuel an increase in middle-class consumers and global commerce.
 This consumer class will add volume to trade lanes, as well as doubling the number of vehicles on already congested roads to 2 billion.
-To meet these logistical challenges, we need solutions that are both economically feasible and environmentally sustainable.
+To meet these logistical challenges in urban areas, we need solutions that are both economically feasible and environmentally sustainable.